Gadabay District: Geography

-In west Azerbaijan's border upon Armenia stretches for a distance of 123 km.
+In the west, Azerbaijan's border upon Armenia stretches for a distance of 123 km.

 Gadabay District is located in a zone of midlands and highlands of the Lesser Caucasus.
 Its territory includes the northern parts of Shahdagh Mount, a part of Bashkend-Dastafur concavity and Shamkir massif.

 The highest heights are Goshabulag (3549m), Godzhadagh (2217m) and Garaarkhadzh (3549m).

 The drainage of the district is significantly poor.
 Akhinja, Zayam and Shamkir are the largest rivers.
 Mountain-forest, mountain-meadow and other grounds spread here.
 Mountain shrubland and rare forest meadows in midlands, broad-leaved forests, subalpine and alpine meadows at the top of mountains occupy the greatest territory of the district.

 Depositions of the Jurassic, Paleogene, Quaternary and other periods cover the surface of district.
 Gadabay district is rich of its underground resources such as gold, uranium, copper and other mineral resources.
 Goldfield in Soyudlu was explored by the Siemens brothers until arrival of Red Army soldiers in 1920.
 At present there is opened a factory producing gold, where work about 2000 workers.
 Gadabay District is also famous for its mineral waters, such as “Narzan”, “Mor-Mor”, “Chaldash”, “Turshsu” and “Soyudlu narzani” (in Soyudlu village).

 Gadabay is within the middle and high mountain ranges of the Small Caucasus.
 The region of Gadabay covers the northern incline of the Shahdagh Ridge, the Bashkand-Dastafur basin and some part of the Shamkir mountain range.
 Goshabulak (3549 m.), Gocadagh (3317 m.) and others are the highest peaks.
 Within the area Jurassic, Tabashir, Paleogene and Anthropogenic sediments are spread.
 There are black and white marble stones.
 Summer is dry and there is mild heat and in the winter there is a dry mountainous tundra climate.
 The waterway network is tight.
 The Akhyncachay and Zayam waterways stream through this region.
 Within the south-western border of the area, the upper stream of Shamkirchay flows through.
 Gray mountain forest, meadow soils are spread.
 The region contains a well-known Red State Nature Reserve and four natural monuments - Govdu, Godakdara, Gamish and Shamlik.
 There is a beautiful waterfall at Kechidarasi cliff.
 Goat, sparrows, roe deer and Ayubbulaq as well as Chaldash, Gizilca Narzan, Mor-Mor mineral water springs can also be observed.
 Within the mountains, in the forests and valleys of the locale, animal and plant life is very rich.
 Gadabay locale is in the middle and high mountain ranges of the Small Caucasus.
 The district is located in the northern part of the Shahdagh ridge, the Bashkend-Dizafur depression and the Shamkir mountain range.

 History

-As the administrative unit Gadabay District was originated on August 8, 1930, under the name of Rustam Aliyev.
+As an administrative unit, Gadabay District originated on August 8, 1930, under the name of Rustam Aliyev.
 In 1938, it was renamed to Gadabay District.

 In July 2020, Gadabay became a site for the clashes with Armenia.